phrmendes/phrmendes/content/about.md

 - São Paulo, SP
 - 2022 - Now

-> Managing CI/CD pipelines with Azure DevOps environment, monitoring microservices performance with ArgoCD and New Relic, creating automations with Infrastructure as Code tools (Terraform, Ansible, Helm).
+> Managing CI/CD pipelines with Azure DevOps environment, monitoring microservices performance with ArgoCD and New Relic, creating automations with Infrastructure as Code tools (Terraform, Ansible, Helm) and Python.

 ## Economic analyst